-Frugal ideas are like softball pitches: they arrive in a variety of styles.
-My softball pitcher daughter has taught me that areas of play arrive as fastballs, slow balls or change ups, curves, rises, drops, and screw balls.
+Frugal ideas are like softball pitches: they arrive in various styles.
+My softball pitcher daughter has taught me that play areas arrive as fastballs, slow balls, change-ups, curves, rises, drops, and screwballs.
 A good pitcher throws a range of motion.
 So too, any released idea can reformulate into frugality.

-Thus let’s “throw out” leftover LETTUCE.
+Thus let’s “toss out into the playing field leftover LETTUCE."
 Or wait: Do we??

-Case in point: Saint Cecilia Super Supper (where Saint Cecilia Catholic Church feeds the hungry) this May with my team of the WILD SALAD LADIES.
+Case in point: Saint Cecilia Super Supper (where Saint Cecilia Catholic Church feeds the hungry) this May with my WILD LADIES SALAD TEAM.

 Need a fearless fastball to get some vegetation into your offspring?
 Puree those cooked greens and add to macaroni and cheese or spaghetti noodles.
-Call them “Green Mac and Cheese” or “Green Sghetti.”
-Also add chopped veggies to meat loaf.
+Call them “Green Mac and Cheese” or “Green Spaghetti.”
+Also, add chopped veggies to the meatloaf.
 No one will know!

 Erika Williams Frugal Frittata (a distinguished drop ball) serves 6

-Combine egg mixture and cut-up leftovers; pour into greased skillet or baking pan
+Combine egg mixture and cut-up leftovers; pour into the greased skillet or baking pan.

 Bake at 350 degrees until golden brown, about 30-45 minutes ENJOY—FRUGALLY!!